sbcglacier/TendonGlidingExSoftGlove/README.md

 With the files created run the SensitivityAnalysis.ipynb file to calculate the respective moments and bending angle.

 The BiPNA_cascadePlot.py uses affine transforms to cascade three actuators with varied parameters.
+GenerateApex3ChamberMesh.py was used to create the mesh in Apex for the three chambers with altered width and length.